 Any engagement with your brand is valuable, with some types being more valuable than others depending on your brand and your core strategy.
 “Engagement” here can mean just about anything—a download, a form submission, a purchase—and there are ways to track any of these engagements meaningfully in Analytics.

 To start, there are two ways to track and understand engagements: Events and Goals.
 Events are the most flexible creation, applicable for almost any user action on your site.
-Goals are better for tracing specific user paths, such as measuring visitors who visit a specific page and then convert a designated way.
+Goals are better for tracing specific user paths, such as measuring visitors who most visited pages on a specific page and then convert a designated way.

 To start tracking Events, you need to go through a short set-up process.
 To avoid detracting too far from my main points, I won’t detail these steps here; they do require a bit of technical expertise, but you can find more information straight from Google on the process here.